avani-agarwal1/preswald-hackathons/README.md

-# preswald-hackathons

-Preswald Data App Hackathon
+# 🧠 Preswald Data App Hackathon

-Welcome to the Preswald Data App Hackathon—your opportunity to transform Python scripts into interactive, shareable data applications using Preswald's innovative platform.
+Welcome to the **Preswald Data App Hackathon**—your opportunity to transform Python scripts into interactive, shareable data applications using Preswald's innovative platform.
 Whether you're a data scientist, analyst, or developer, this hackathon is your chance to showcase your skills and creativity.

- What is Preswald?
+## 🚀 What is Preswald?

 Preswald is a static-site generator that allows you to build interactive data apps in Python.
 It packages compute, data access, and UI into self-contained apps that run locally in the browser.
-Built on a WASM runtime with Pyodide and DuckDB, Preswald enables portable, file-based apps that are fast, reactive, and shareable .
+Built on a WASM runtime with Pyodide and DuckDB, Preswald enables portable, file-based apps that are fast, reactive, and shareable.

-Key features include:
+### 🔑 Key Features

-Code-based development: Write apps in Python without needing JavaScript frameworks.
+- **Code-based development:** Write apps in Python without needing JavaScript frameworks.

-File-first approach: One command creates a fully-packaged .html app.
+- **File-first approach:** One command creates a fully-packaged `.html` app.

-Built-in UI components: Utilize tables, charts, forms, and more.
+- **Built-in UI components:** Utilize tables, charts, forms, and more.

-Reactive engine: Efficiently updates only what's necessary.
+- **Reactive engine:** Efficiently updates only what's necessary.

-Local execution: Runs offline, even with large datasets.
+- **Local execution:** Runs offline, even with large datasets.

-AI-ready: Apps are fully inspectable and modifiable by agents.
+- **AI-ready:** Apps are fully inspectable and modifiable by agents.

-Hackathon Themes
-"Data Apps for Impact"
+## 🌍 Hackathon Theme: *"Data Apps for Impact"*

 Create interactive data applications that provide insights, solve problems, or tell compelling stories.
 Your app should be built using Preswald and can focus on areas such as:

-Public health data visualization
+- Public health data visualization

-Financial dashboards
+- Financial dashboards

-Educational tools
+- Educational tools

-Environmental monitoring
+- Environmental monitoring

-Any domain where data can drive impact
+- Any domain where data can drive impact

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Participants are required to use Preswald as the core framework.
+Participants are required to use **Preswald** as the core framework.
 You can integrate additional tools and libraries as needed, such as:

-Data sources: CSV, JSON, APIs
+- **Data sources:** CSV, JSON, APIs

-Visualization libraries: Plotly, Matplotlib
+- **Visualization:** Plotly, Matplotlib

-Data processing: Pandas, NumPy
+- **Data processing:** Pandas, NumPy

-AI/ML models: TensorFlow, scikit-learn
+- **AI/ML models:** TensorFlow, scikit-learn

-📅 Timeline
+## 📅 Timeline

-Registration Opens: May 30, 2025
+- **Registration Opens:** May 30, 2025

-Hackathon Starts: June 2, 2025
+- **Hackathon Starts:** June 2, 2025

-Submission Deadline: June 9, 2025
+- **Submission Deadline:** June 9, 2025

-Judging Period: June 10, 2025
+- **Judging Period:** June 10, 2025

-Winners Announced: June 11, 2025
+- **Winners Announced:** June 11, 2025

-🏆 Prizes
+## 🏆 Prizes

-🥇 First Place: $100 + Feature on Preswald's official blog
+- 🥇 **First Place:** $100 + Feature on Preswald's official blog

-🥈 Second Place: $50+ Exclusive Preswald swag
+- 🥈 **Second Place:** $50 + Exclusive Preswald swag

-🥉 Third Place: $25 + Social media spotlight
+- 🥉 **Third Place:** $25 + Social media spotlight

-🎖️ Honorable Mentions: Recognition certificates
+- 🎖️ **Honorable Mentions:** Recognition certificates

-📩 How to Participate
+## 📩 How to Participate

-Register: Sign up on our hackathon page.
+1. **Register:** Sign up on our hackathon page.

-Build: Develop your data app using Preswald.
+2. **Build:** Develop your data app using Preswald.

-Submit: Provide a link to your GitHub repository and a brief demo video (max 5 minutes).
+3. **Submit:** Provide a link to your GitHub repository and a brief demo video (max 5 minutes).

-👩‍⚖️ Judging Criteria
+## 👩‍⚖️ Judging Criteria

-Innovation: Originality and creativity of the application.
+- **Innovation:** Originality and creativity of the application.

-Functionality: How well the app performs its intended purpose.
+- **Functionality:** How well the app performs its intended purpose.

-User Experience: Ease of use and design aesthetics.
+- **User Experience:** Ease of use and design aesthetics.

-Impact: Potential real-world application and usefulness.
+- **Impact:** Potential real-world application and usefulness.

-Code Quality: Cleanliness, documentation, and best practices.
+- **Code Quality:** Cleanliness, documentation, and best practices.

-🤝 Get Involved
+## 🤝 Get Involved

 Interested in mentoring, sponsoring, or partnering?
-Reach out to us at hackathon@preswald.com.
+Reach out to us at **[hackathon@preswald.com](mailto:hackathon@preswald.com)**.

-📣 Spread the Word
+## 📣 Spread the Word

-Share your journey and creations on social media using the hashtag #PreswaldHackathon.
+Share your journey and creations on social media using the hashtag **#PreswaldHackathon**.